 To receive death benefits, your beneficiary(ies) must file an application with IPERS and provide the necessary supporting paperwork.
-IPERS will provide the application after the member death is reported.

 Generally, your designated beneficiary(ies) must apply for the death benefit within five years from the date of your death or the benefit is forfeited.
 A longer period may apply if your spouse is your designated beneficiary.
 A shorter claim period may also apply, depending on the application of the IRS' minimum distribution rules to your situation.